dfquinn23/pandas-challenge-1/README.md

 need to group by client_id, qty, then multiply qty*unit_price, sort descending")

 and last:
-("ename the columns to reflect the change in the money format. ")
+("Rename the columns to reflect the change in the money format. ")